codeths/kitcoin/API-DOCS.md

 `fromUser` (body): [Optional] User ID to send these transactions from.
 Either this or `fromText` must be specified, but not both.
 `fromText` (body): [Optional] Text to send these transactions from.
 Either this or `fromUser` must be specified, but not both.
 `reason` (body): Reason for the transaction
-`data` (body): CSV of the users to send these transactions to.
+`data` (body): CSV or Excel document of the users to send these transactions to.

-The CSV's first column can have any header and should contain the student IDs.
+The file's first column can have any header and should contain the student IDs.
 Any subsequent columns are ignored.

 ### Response